TENKO101/Cousera_Capston/README.md

-# Coursera Capstone Project, The Battle of Neighborhoods in Applied Data Science
+# Capstone Project-The Battle of Neighborhoods in Houston TX Sushi Restaurants